meilisearch/documentation/reference/api/settings.md

 <RouteHighlighter method="PUT" route="/indexes/{index_uid}/settings/stop-words" />

 Update the list of stop words of an index.
-This will re-index all documents in the index.

 #### Path parameters